yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

-### Close the repository, create your repository, and push those into your GitHub repository
+### Clone the repository, create your repository, and push those into your GitHub repository

 #### 1. Clone the repo: